Everything you need to know about the updated Covid-19 boosters

 The first is the vaccines' track records.
 The same basic vaccines have now been given to hundreds of millions of people around the world.
 They have been shown to be extremely effective at preventing severe disease and death from Covid-19.
 Risks associated with mRNA vaccination are very, very low.

-The second line of evidence comes from bivalent vaccines that may soon be used in Europe.
+The second line of evidence comes from bivalent vaccines that may soon be used in Europe and Canada.

 Earlier this year, Pfizer and Moderna presented an independent panel of experts who advise the FDA with data on a bivalent vaccine designed to target the original strain of Omicron, BA.1.
 That data showed that the vaccines boosted antibody responses and were well-tolerated.
-The UK has authorized these vaccines, but they will not be available in the US.
+Other countries have authorized these vaccines, but they will not be available in the US.

-The BA.1 strain isn't circulating any more, and the FDA asked the manufacturers to update their US shots to include BA.4 and BA.5 instead.

 FDA Commissioner Dr. Robert Califf said he understands that people may want to know more, but he's confident that these vaccines are safe and effective.